 Choosing the Right Breast Implant Size for Your Body & LifestyleMarch 19, 2018

 For many women, the decision to get a breast augmentation is a process that requires several different factors before reaching the final decision.
-One such factor that is often quite difficult is choosing the right size — not too large, not too small — for the implants.
+One such factor that is often quite difficult is choosing the right size for the implant — not too large, not too small.
 We know that breast size affects many aspects of a woman’s life, including her relationships, social interactions and overall physical well-being.
 We want to make sure that patients have the resources and guidance to choose the perfect implant size!

 Here are some of the most important factors to consider and discuss with your surgeon before settling on what implant size to choose for your breast augmentation.